mashuptwice/plymouth-theme-mashup-tech/README.md

 #### Credits

 The images for the encryption password input field come from the hot-dog theme.
 Capslock image is a modified version from [spinner](https://github.com/freedesktop/plymouth/blob/master/themes/spinner/capslock.png)

+The main logo as well as the animations are made by myself from a few free-to-use vector graphics.